January 12 – 27, 2020

 Return to Mumbai / Departure

 After breakfast drive to Rajkot, where we will have lunch in a local restaurant.
-Afterwards, we transfer to the airport for our short afternoon flight back to Mumbai, arriving by 5:00 pm.
+Afterwards, we transfer to the airport for our short early evening flight back to Mumbai, arriving at around 6:30pm.
 On arrival, we transfer to a nearby airport hotel to check into our day rooms (available until 10:00 pm) for a wash and change.
 We make a late evening transfer to the international airport for your return flights home.
 (Breakfast / Lunch)

 After arriving in Mumbai, we transfer to Trident Nariman Point and check in for a free evening.
 (Breakfast / Lunch)